 Rolling stock leasing companies (ROSCOs) own the majority of rolling stock in Great Britain, with the three main companies owning 87% of the national fleet.
-As of December 2017 13% of the fleet was owned by other parties, this is up from 8% in March 2016 and 11% in March 2017.
-There was no update for 2018-19 from Rail Delivery Group.
+As of December 201728 13% of the fleet was owned by other parties, this is up from 8% in March 2016 and 11% in March 2017.
 The ROSCOs lease rolling stock to train operating companies.